hivtools/hint/docs/GenericChart.md

 Currently, `GenericChart` component is only located in the `SurveyAndProgram` component, on the 'Time series' tab.

 GenericChart has these sub-components:
 - `DataSource`: used to select a dataset to display in the chart for a given datasource.
-Selecting a new data set, or loading the component with default datasets selected, causes the component to invoke the store to fetch any datasets which have not yet been fetched.
+Selecting a new dataset, or loading the component with default datasets selected, causes the component to invoke the store to fetch any datasets which have not yet been fetched.
 - `Filters`: this is the same Filters component used elsewhere in HINT.
 There is one Filters component per data source.